 Ayurveda usually prescribes a Yogavahi herb (which carries the active ingredient to the required site of action- target cells).
 Few of the drugs are well known for this action.

 Trikatu Churna – Combination of pepper, long pepper and ginger Act as bio availability enhancer, when used in combination with other medicinal herbs.
 They increase the availability of medicinal phyto-chemicals at the site of therapeutic action. (research)

 Yashtimadhu (Indian liquorice), are included in the formulation for the same reason.

 Many herbal ingredients are bitter or astringent in taste, some have offensive smell – like Acorus, Paederia foetida.
-On the other side, many possess sweetness like sugar candy, jaggery, honey, ghee or else the aromatic substance like cardamomum, bark of cinnamomum, cumin seeds, leaves of cinnamomum etc. In few of the formulations, natural coloring agents are also added like Turmeric, Manjista, Daruharidra etc.
+On the other side, many possess sweetness like sugar candy, jaggery, honey, ghee or else the aromatic substance like cardamomum, bark of cinnamomum, cumin seeds, leaves of cinnamomum etc. In few of the formulations, natural colouring agents are also added like Turmeric, Manjishta, Daruharidra etc.